morrownr/8812au/Bridged_Wireless_Access_Point_RasPiOS.md

-## Bridged Wireless Access Point - RasPi - 5GHz
+## Bridged Wireless Access Point - RasPiOS

 A bridged wireless access point (aka Dumb AP) works within an existing ethernet network to add WiFi capability where it does not exist or to